 It’s everyone’s responsibility to keep themselves and each other safe and well.
 We ask all staff, students and visitors to continue to practice safe behaviours when on our campuses.

 We know that face coverings can reduce the risk of transmission because they reduce the spread of droplets and aerosols carrying COVID-19.
-Therefore, we encourage people to continue to wear a face covering, unless exempt, when moving around our indoor spaces and we will support those who wish to wear a one.

 You are no longer required to test before attending campus but if you are unwell with a high temperature and start to display symptoms of COVID-19, please stay at home or leave campus.
 You should also remain at home if you have symptoms of other infectious diseases such as heavy colds where you are coughing or sneezing, flu or norovirus.